 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Children’s Hospital of Pittsburgh of UPMC established the nation’s first pediatric transplant center in 1981 under the guidance of transplant pioneer Thomas E. Starzl, MD, PhD.
+UPMC Children’s Hospital of Pittsburgh established the nation’s first pediatric transplant center in 1981 under the guidance of transplant pioneer Thomas E. Starzl, MD, PhD.
 The hospital has performed more pediatric transplants than any other pediatric transplant center.
 The pediatric transplant program, which achieves patient survival rates that are among the highest in the world, includes: